Accelerated first-order methods for a class of semidefinite programs: Algorithms for strongly convex QMMPs

 That is, our goal is to find some $\tilde X\in\R^{(n-k)\times k}$ satisfying $\max_{\gamma\in\cU}q(\gamma,\tilde X) \leq \Opt_{\eqref{eq:qmmp}} + \epsilon$.
 For notational convenience, we will define

 While we will treat $\cU$ as fixed in this section, in future sections, we will explicitly call attention to the dependence of the function $Q$ on the set $\cU$ and write $Q_\cU$ instead.

 We present a FOM for \eqref{eq:qmmp} under two assumptions.
+Both assumptions require algorithmic access to different regularity parameters of \eqref{eq:qmmp}.
+We will later show how to construct parameters to satisfy these assumptions but will treat them as given in the present section.
 The first assumption (\cref{as:qmmp}) requires uniform strong convexity and smoothness of $q(\gamma,X)$ over $\cU$. \begin{assumption} We will assume algorithmic access to parameters $0<\mu\leq L$ such that $\mu I \preceq A(\gamma)\preceq L I$ for all $\gamma\in\cU$. \end{assumption} When \cref{as:qmmp} holds, we define the \emph{condition number} of \eqref{eq:qmmp} as $\kappa \coloneqq L/\mu$.
 We will state our second assumption (which bounds the norms of various quantities) when needed in \cref{subsec:fom_explicit_oracle}.

 Our FOM will closely follow Nesterov's accelerated gradient descent scheme for strongly convex minimax functions \cite[Algorithm 2.3.13]{nesterov2018lectures} (henceforth AGD-MM) with one major difference.
-In contrast to the presentation in \cite{nesterov2018lectures} and its application in \cite{wang2020generalized}, the necessary \emph{prox-map} (see \cref{def:prox_map} below) in the QMMP setting cannot be computed explicitly or exactly.
+In contrast to the presentation in \cite{nesterov2018lectures} and its application in \cite{wang2020generalized}, the necessary prox-map in the QMMP setting cannot be computed explicitly or exactly.

 We break our FOM for strongly convex QMMPs into two levels, presented as the first two subsections in this section.
 In \cref{subsec:fom_assuming_oracle}, we give a convergence analysis for a modified version of AGD-MM using an \emph{inexact} prox-map oracle.
 In particular, we will bound the necessary accuracy of the prox-map to recover accelerated convergence rates.
 In \cref{subsec:approximating_prox_map}, we show how to implement the approximate prox-map oracle efficiently for each iteration using the strongly convex excessive gap technique~\cite[Algorithm 6.2.37]{nesterov2018lectures}.
 Finally, in \cref{subsec:fom_explicit_oracle}, we state an assumption (\cref{as:regularity}) that allows us to bound the iteration cost of the prox-map oracle uniformly across iterations.
 Taken together with the results from the previous subsections, this will give a rigorous guarantee for the overall FOM.